Simogh67/Business-analytic/README.md

 | Clark St & Elm St | 117
 | Daley Center Plaza | 117
 | Millennium Park | 117
 - **Bussiness recommendation: We can send promotions during weekends to encourage customers to use our app because our data suggests they are willing to use our app during weekends.
-Moreover, we can increase the number of bikes at the above stations to provide better service**.
+Moreover, we can increase the number of product at the above stations to provide better service**.
-- **Business question: At which stations our bikes are highly demanded?**
+- **Business question: At which stations our product are highly demanded?**
 ```
 select start_station_name, count(start_station_name) as num_trip
 from trip